airstruck/knife/readme/system.md

   An aspect may be prefixed with `=` to indicate that it demands a return value.
   The `process` function should return one value for each aspect prefixed with `=` (even if the value has not changed).
-The returned values are used to update the corresponding components, allows systems to mutate components with primitive values.
+The returned values are used to update the corresponding components, allowing systems to mutate components with primitive values.
 This sigil cannot be combined with pipe-delimited choices.